vaido-world/7daystodie-dedicated-server/README.md

 ```

+## New notes
+Minimal_setup.zip - seem to have the most development
+linux.sh and linux-rewrite.bash - might be earlier versions.

 ## Old Notes
 While 7 Days To Die Dedicated Server working:
 After activating DMZ Zone on the internal network IP address and connecting to the external IP